Once (Diana Vickers song): Chart performance

 The single first entered the Irish Singles Chart on 22 April 2010 at its peak of number 3.
 The following week the single fell 5 places to number 8 before climbing to number 6 on its third week in the chart.
 On 25 April 2010, "Once" debuted on the UK Singles Chart at number 1 selling 58,385 copies in the first week of release.
 In its second week in the chart, the single fell 3 places to number 4, being replaced at number 1 by Roll Deep's "Good Times".
 "Once" has sold over 204,000 copies in the UK.
-The song debuted at number 5 in the European Hot 100 Singles and in late May 2010, "Once" was added to radio playlists in New Zealand and Australia.
+The song debuted at number 5 in the European Hot 100 Singles and in late May 2010, "Once" was added to radio playlists in New Zealand and Australia, peaking at number 61 on the ARIA Singles Chart.

 Music video

 The video for the song was filmed in London on 7 February 2010.
 It was directed by Harvey Brown.
-It shows Vickers in various places and wearing different costumes with male dancers playing instruments around her.
+It shows Vickers in various places and wearing different costumes with male dancers playing instruments around her, as well as a scene of Vickers performing on an aerial hoop.
 The video premiered on 3 March on Play.com's website, encouraging anyone to pre-order Vickers upcoming album.